-Ron Dugans, a four-year letterman and 1999 national champion at Florida State, enters his second season coaching wide receivers at FSU in 2020.
+Ron Dugans, a four-year letterman and 1999 national champion at Florida State, enters his third season coaching wide receivers at FSU in 2021.

 In his first season back in Tallahassee, Dugans’ group helped the Seminoles tie for 22nd in the nation in completion percentage, their highest ranking since 2014.
-The receivers were led by All-ACC performer Tamorrion Terry, who ended the season with 1,188 yards and nine touchdowns on 60 catches.
+The receivers were led by Terry, who was an All-ACC performer after ending the season with 1,188 yards and nine touchdowns on 60 catches.
 He averaged 19.8 yards per reception, which ranked first in the ACC and fourth in the NCAA among receivers with at least 60 receptions.
-The redshirt sophomore further established himself as a big-play threat, as his average of 57.89 yards per touchdown reception was the most for a receiver with at least nine touchdowns in the last 15 years, and his six touchdowns of 60-plus yards tied for the highest total in the NCAA since at least 2010.
+The redshirt sophomore further established himself as a big-play threat, as his average of 57.89 yards per touchdown reception was the most for a receiver with at least nine touchdowns in the previous 15 years, and his six touchdowns of 60-plus yards tied for the highest total in the NCAA since at least 2010.

 Dugans had six receivers with at least 15 catches in 2019, including two who missed significant time due to injury.
 Junior D.J.
-Matthews made 36 grabs for 355 yards and three touchdowns, while sophomore Keyshawn Helton caught 17 passes for 239 yards and three touchdowns before a season-ending injury in the sixth game of the season and redshirt sophomore Ontaria Wilson, who missed the final five games of the regular season due to injury, had 21 catches for 227 yards and one touchdown.
+Matthews made 36 grabs for 355 yards and three touchdowns, while Helton caught 17 passes for 239 yards and three touchdowns before a season-ending injury in the sixth game of the season and Wilson, who missed the final five games of the regular season due to injury, had 21 catches for 227 yards and one touchdown.

 Dugans returned to Florida State after three years as wide receivers coach at Miami.
 In his first two seasons there he also served as passing game coordinator before being promoted to co-offensive coordinator for the 2018 season.
 Prior to his time in Coral Gables, he coached wide receivers at South Florida in 2014 and 2015 following four years as Louisville’s wide receivers coach.
 Dugans began his coaching career as a graduate assistant at FSU in 2005 and 2006, after which he was a coaching assistant with the Cincinnati Bengals in the NFL and then served as wide receivers coach at Georgia Southern for three seasons.